muammaramer/toppages/README.md

 # Jahia TopPages
 a Jahia Community module to get the top visited pages from Awstats.pl script.
+Compatible with Jahia 8.0

 # Usage
 1. Install the module and enable it on the System Site and the required sites